The Central Enigma of Consciousness

 term consciousness itself is enigmatic.

-Both ÔmindÕ and ÔconsciousnessÕ present a varied array of associated words
+Both ÔmindÕ and ÔconsciousnessÕ present a varied array of associated

-and concepts, which we need to clarify, to even begin to close in on the
+words and concepts, which we need to clarify, to even begin to close in on the

 central enigma, which the terms present to us.
 Mind conjures up a plethora of concepts from minding i.e.

-emotional caring, or objecting, through the rational mind of thought and
+emotional caring, or objecting, through the rational mind of thought and language

-cognition, to the restrictive idea of self-consciousness, as knowing that you
+the restrictive idea of self-consciousness, as knowing that you know - Òa conscious state is one which has a

-which has a higher-order accompanying thought which is about the state in
+higher-order accompanying thought which is about

-questionÓ [1].
+the state in questionÓ [1].

 Wikipedia